Lake Elsinore, California: 2020

-The 16,253 housing units averaged a density of 389.9 per square mile (150.5/km), of which 9,761 (66.0%) were owner-occupied, and 5,027 (34.0%) were occupied by renters.
-The homeowner vacancy rate was 4.6%; the rental vacancy rate was 6.8%.
-About 32,891 people (63.5% of the population) lived in owner-occupied housing units and 18,498 people (35.7%) lived in rental housing units.
+There were 21,125 housing units at an average density of 552.5 /mi2, of which 20,426 (96.7%) were occupied.
+Of these, 68.1% were owner-occupied, and 31.9% were occupied by renters.

+In 2023, the US Census Bureau estimated that 21.0% of the population was foreign-born.
+Of all residents aged five years or older, 57.9% spoke only English at home, 35.6% spoke Spanish, 1.9% spoke other Indo-European languages, 4.2% spoke Asian or Pacific Islander languages, and 0.5% spoke other languages.
+Of those aged 25 or older, 82.9% were high school graduates and 23.0% had a bachelor's degree.

-According to the 2010 United States Census, Lake Elsinore had a median household income of $62,436, with 13.2% of the population living below the federal poverty line.
+The median household income in 2023 was $96,527, and the per capita income was $34,572.
+About 7.4% of families and 9.4% of the population were below the poverty line.

 Economy

 One of the first outlet centers in California was established in northwestern Lake Elsinore in the late 1990s on Collier Avenue at Nichols Road, just off Interstate 15.
 The center, known as the Outlets at Lake Elsinore, has a wide variety of retailers, encompassing clothing and shoe stores, eateries, bookstores, perfumeries, home and garden boutiques, and electronics stores.

-The city's Visitors Bureau has also been making efforts to expand tourism in the area.
-Quality Inn, Best Western, and Holiday Inn Express hotels have been built to accommodate tourists who attend the city's various events and visit the lake.
-Also, Lake Elsinore Hotel and Casino has recently been remodeled to accommodate the growing need for hotel space in the region.

 Pacific Clay is among the companies based in Lake Elsinore.

 Top employers

-According to the City's 2022 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2024 Comprehensive Annual Financial Report, the top employers in the city are: